wcraigtrader/orientdb-bugs/README.md

+# OrientDB Bugs

 This project is used for demonstrating *features* of OrientDB.

+All of the features can be run from Gradle, using their task name.

+Any task may take arguments, which are defined using `-Parg=value`.
+Every task can take these extra arguments:
+* You can vary the Groovy version, by changing `GV` (eg: `-PGV=2.4.3`).
+* You can vary the OrientDB version, by changing `OV` (eg: `-POV=2.1.22`).

 # Updating data selected from an asynchronous query MAY cause OrientDB to hang if the query returns enough data